-Emphasis of a Matter
+Emphasis of Matter

-As discussed in Note 1, the financial statements of the Comprehensive Health Plan Fund, a proprietary fund of the State of Arizona Department of Child Safety are intended to present the net position, changes in net position and cash flows of only that portion of the governmental activities and general fund and the aggregate remaining fund information of the State of Arizona Department of Child Safety that is applicable to CHP.
-They do not purport to, and do not, present fairly the financial position of the State of Arizona Department of Child Safety at September 30, 2021, the changes in the financial position, or, where applicable, the cash flows for the year ended September 30, 2021 in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements of the Comprehensive Health Plan Fund present only the financial information of the Comprehensive Health Plan Fund, a proprietary fund of the State of Arizona Department of Child Safety and do not purport to, and do not, present fairly the financial position of the State of Arizona Department of Child Safety as of September 30, 2022, the changes in its net position, or, where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.